Taboada-B/Tech_Blog/README.md

 THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts
 ```

+todo list:

+add date to posts

+click on posts and go to a new page, add more details about the blog, allow to add a comment.

+when you add a comment, diplay the user who posted it and date.

+dashboard brings up individual's posts and option to add a post

+from dashboard page, allowed to update or delete your own post

+when log in time expires, propted to log back in.

 ## Mock-Up

 The following animation demonstrates the application functionality: